CiaranCrowley/FYP/README.md

 ### In Xcode

-> NOTE:  I have no way of verifying proper functionality on IOS as I do not own any IOS or MacOS devices.
+> NOTE:  I have no way of verifying proper functionality on IOS as I do not own any IOS devices.

 ```bash
 npx cap open ios